MrPekar98/Tab2KG-benchmark/README.md

 ```

 The plots are then saved in `plots/` as PDF files.

+You can check for ground truth existence by running `./existence.sh` in the `setup/` directory.
+This script will check how many of the ground truth entities in each dataset exist in the KG dumps, Virtuoso instance, and Lucene indexes in the KG lookup service.

 ### Dataset Type Distributions
 Below are plots of type distributions of the entities within the datasets used in this benchmark.